 Protect the log information from unauthorized changes and operational problems.
-Save the logs to a separate secure log server or off-site secure media location via a one way process with limited administrative access.
+Save the logs to a separate secure log server or off-site secure media location via a one-way process with limited administrative access.

-Log content must be sent in original format.
+Log content must be sent in the original format.
 Log export and transport methods must comply with an approved log hosting service (e.g. syslog, Splunk universal forwarder).